Investments

 Year

-Total Endowment Allocation to Majority Diverse Managers
+Total Endowment Allocation to Majority POC and Diverse Managers

 Subset: Endowment Allocation to Majority-POC Managers